 Rust Testing Strategy #

-This doc outlines how wetest our Rust libraries and apps.
+This doc outlines how we test our Rust libraries and apps.

 - Unit tests: fast, pure Rust tests for code that doesn’t need middleware.

-- Integration tests: run real middleware (RabbitMQ, Redis, S3 via LocalStack, Postgres/Yugabyte) using the testcontainers crate. use mock for external services like Xero, QBO, etc.
+- Integration tests: run real middleware (RabbitMQ, Redis, S3 via LocalStack, Postgres/Yugabyte) through

 Tooling we use #